 The easiest way to avoid an IRS phone scam is to remember that the IRS will contact you via mail.
 You can also call the IRS yourself to confirm any story.

 Grandparent scams are particularly cruel.
 They prey on well-meaning people and take advantage of their love for their grandchildren.

 Here’s how they work.
-The scam artist contacts the grandparent and tells them that their grandchild is in trouble and needs their help fast.
+The scam artist contacts the grandparent and tells them their grandchild is in trouble and needs their help urgently.
 Some con artists even pretend to be the grandchild themselves.

 Often, the caller has personal information, which makes their claims credible.
 It’s easy enough to find information on social media.
 People routinely announce where they live and where they’re headed on vacation.